-For at least six months before I left home, I planned.
+For at least six months before I first left to travel, I planned.
 Some days, that’s all I did.
 I had guidebooks, brochures and print-outs.
 There were colour-coded sticky notes, multiple notebooks, Word documents, Excel spreadsheets … and that’s just the stuff I can remember.

-It got totally out of hand – and of course, once I actually started travelling, it all went out the window anyway.
-I didn’t get to half the places on my list, went to many more that I’d never considered, and quickly realised how unnecessary all that planning had been.
+It got totally out of hand, and of course, once I actually started travelling, it all went out the window anyway.
+I didn’t get to half the places on my list, went to many others I’d never considered, and quickly realised how unnecessary all that planning had been.

 Plan less.
 Live more.